 and streams in the wasteland.

 And all this is true!
-But it’s also true that for there to be any sort of interruption, there must be something going on to interrupt.
-I’ve come to realise it’s also possible for me to go too far in the other direction – to avoid any sort of fixed regime out of fear of becoming too tied down to any one thing at a particular moment, in a misguided desire to be more open to the Spirit’s promptings.
-The result is an unfocused mind – one that isn’t disciplined enough to discern God’s voice apart from my own untethered thoughts.
+But here’s something else that’s true: For there to be any sort of interruption, there must be something going on to interrupt.
+You see, I’ve come to realise it’s also possible for me to go too far in the other direction.
+In a kind of misguided desire to be more open to the Spirit’s promptings, I sometimes avoid fixed regimes, out of fear of becoming too tied down to any one thing at a particular moment.
+But the result ends up being an unfocused mind.
+Without enough discipline in my life, I can’t discern God’s voice apart from my own untethered thoughts.

 We still need discipline and routine, only not to make an idol of it.
 When God comes crashing into our daily schedule, we need to be ready to lay it all to one side and follow Him without hesitation.
 But this doesn’t mean we shouldn’t have such a schedule in the first place.For the Holy Spirit to interrupt us, there must be something going on to interrupt.
 Click To Tweet